 The current members of our Audit Committee are Federica O'Brien, William Heiden, Scott Jackson and Meenu Chhabra Karson.
-Mr. Heiden joined the Audit Committee in May 2022 and Ms. Chhabra Karson joined the Audit Committee in January 2023.
 Ms. O'Brien serves as the chair of the Audit Committee.
 All current members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
-Our Board has determined for 2023 that each of Ms. O'Brien, Ms. Chhabra Karson and Mr. Heiden qualifies as an "audit committee financial expert" as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
-Our Board has determined for 2023 that each of the members of the Audit Committee are independent under the applicable rules of Nasdaq and under the applicable rules of the SEC, in particular, Rule 10A-3 of the Exchange Act.
+Our Board has determined for 2024 that each of Ms. O'Brien, Ms. Chhabra Karson and Mr. Heiden qualifies as an "audit committee financial expert" as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
+Our Board has determined for 2024 that each of the members of the Audit Committee are independent under the applicable rules of Nasdaq and under the applicable rules of the SEC, in particular, Rule 10A-3 of the Exchange Act.
 The Audit Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq and the committee reviews compliance with its charter annually.
 A copy of the Audit Committee charter is available on the Corporate Governance section of the Company's website at http://ir.macrogenics.com/governance.